Last Updated on July 6, 2023

 Mismarked dogs are disqualified from the show ring, as are any dogs that are overly slender or short.

 The Labrador dog, like many working breeds, is split into two categories.
 Show dogs are called English Labs, whereas field dogs are called American Labs.
 You can read more about them here.

 White Labs are largely English because White English Labradors are favored in the show ring.
 They are stockier than American Labradors, which seldom have the signature blocky head.

 This doesn’t mean there aren’t American White Labs.
 They will usually be taller and far more active.
 Both make excellent companions, but working dogs need a firm and experienced hand.

 Labradors are a medium to large breed, and you can expect your dog to grow up to 22.5 to 24.5 inches (57 to 62 cm) but females generally stop growing at 21.5 to 23.5 inches (54 to 60 cm).

 Males can weigh anywhere from 65 to 80 lbs (27 to 36 kg) whereas females are usually 55 to 70 lbs (25 to 32 kg).

 There should be no size difference between Labs of different colors.
 If you’re concerned about your Labs size, or want to learn more about a Lab’s growth, we have a Lab Growth Chart here.

-Do White Labs turn yellow?
+Do White Labradors turn yellow?

 Puppies can sometimes turn a shade darker or lighter as they lose their baby coat.
 This change is caused by their guard hairs, the top layer of your Lab’s double coat.